Introduction to device mapper multipathing (“multipath”)¶

 You can use the resulting LVM physical device when you create an LVM volume group just as you would use any other LVM physical device.

-Note: If you try to create an LVM physical volume on a whole device on which you have configured partitions, the
+If you try to create an LVM physical volume on a whole device on which you have configured partitions, the pvcreate

 command will fail.

-When you create an LVM logical volume that uses active/passive multipath arrays as the underlying physical devices, you should include filters in the lvm.conf
+Once you create an LVM logical volume that has active/passive multipath arrays as the underlying physical devices, you must add filters in the lvm.conf

-For active/passive arrays that require a command to make the passive path active, LVM prints a warning message when this occurs.
+If an active/passive array requires a command to activate the passive path, LVM will print a warning message.
 To filter all SCSI devices in the LVM configuration file (lvm.conf

 ), include the following filter in the devices section of the file: